Three Rivers College — Admission Snapshot 2026

 How much does a degree from Three Rivers College Cost?

-The average annual cost of the degree at Three Rivers College is USD: 17482.
-As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Three Rivers College is USD: 9980
+The average annual cost of the degree at Three Rivers College is $17,482.
+As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Three Rivers College is $9,980.

 At Three Rivers College, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Three Rivers College as your choice in the form.

-How much a Three Rivers College Graduate make?
+How much does a Three Rivers College Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 32442.
-An average Three Rivers College graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $32,442.
+An average Three Rivers College graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Associate Degree Programs